 Overview

-The official application of standards in Egypt began in 1957 when Presidential Decree 29 of 1957 established the Egyptian Organization for Standardization (EOS).
-In 2005, the name was changed to the Egyptian Organization for Standards and Quality.
-Egypt has 8,500 standards, of which 5,000 are Egyptian technical regulations or mandatory standards.
-EOS reports that it harmonized mandatory standards with international standards, and that about 80 percent of its mandatory standards are based on standards issued by international institutions such as the Geneva-based International Organization for Standardization.
+The Egyptian Organization for Standards and Quality (EOS) has 8,500 standards including 5,000 Egyptian technical regulations or mandatory standards.
+EOS reported it harmonized its mandatory standards with international standards, and about 80 percent of its mandatory standards are based on standards issued by international institutions such as the Geneva-based International Organization for Standardization (ISO).
 In the absence of a mandatory Egyptian standard, Ministerial Decree 180 of 1996 allows importers to choose a relevant standard from seven international systems including ISO, European, American, Japanese, British, German, and for food, Codex standards.

-Most of these specifications are optional except for those related to general health, public security and consumer protection.
-A ministerial decision issued by the Ministry of Trade, Industry and Investment is needed to require compliance to these specifications.
+Most of these specifications are optional, except for those related to general health, public security, and consumer protection.
+The government assigned the then-Ministry of Trade, Industry, and Investment with determining what specifications are required.
 Obligatory standards constitute around 15 percent of the total number of Egyptian specifications.

 Standards